');

 About Fulton, NY

-Fulton is a mid-sized city in New York with a population of 11,339 residents.
-The median household income is $52,123 per year, which is near the national average.
-The median age in Fulton is 33.1 years.
+Fulton is a mid-sized city located in New York with a population of 11,339 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,123 per year, which is 31% below the national median of $75,149.
+The median age of 33.1 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Fulton, NY